jhpyle/docassemble/_docs/objects.md

 {% endhighlight %}

 The first argument to `initializeAttribute` is the attribute name, as quoted text.
-The second argument is the name of object the attribute should be (not quoted).
+The second argument is the name of the object the attribute should be (not quoted).

-It is necessary to modify the [`code`] block with [`sets`] because **docassemble** needs help figuring out that that the code block offers to define `fish.best_friend`.
+It is necessary to modify the [`code`] block with [`sets`] because **docassemble** needs help figuring out that the code block offers to define `fish.best_friend`.

 <a name="DAObject.reInitializeAttribute"></a>The